-CS Mode 3-Wire, No BUSY Indicator
+CS MODE 3-WIRE, NO BUSY INDICATOR

-This mode is usually used when a single AD7685 is connected to an SPI compatible digital host.
+This mode is usually used when a single AD7686 is connected to an SPI-compatible digital host.
 The connection diagram is shown in Figure 33 and the corresponding timing is given in Figure 34.

 With SDI tied to VIO, a rising edge on CNV initiates a conversion, selects the $\overline{\text{CS}}$ mode, and forces SDO to high impedance.
-Once a conversion is initiated, it will continue to completion irrespective of the state of CNV.
+Once a conversion is initiated, it continues to completion irrespective of the state of CNV.
 For instance, it could be useful to bring CNV low to select other SPI devices, such as analog multiplexers, but CNV must be returned high before the minimum conversion time and held high until the maximum conversion time to avoid the generation of the BUSY signal indicator.
-When the conversion is complete, the AD7685 enters the acquisition phase and powers down.
+When the conversion is complete, the AD7686 enters the acquisition phase and powers down.
 When CNV goes low, the MSB is output onto SDO.
 The remaining data bits are then clocked by subsequent SCK falling edges.
 The data is valid on both SCK edges.
-Although the rising edge can be used to capture the data, a digital host using the SCK falling edge will allow a faster reading rate provided it has an acceptable hold time.
+Although the rising edge can be used to capture the data, a digital host using the SCK falling edge allows a faster reading rate provided it has an acceptable hold time.
 After the 16th SCK falling edge or when CNV goes high, whichever is earlier, SDO returns to high impedance.